Susan McCouch: Education

 McCouch completed her Bachelor of Arts degree in Hispanic Studies at Smith College in 1975.
 She went on to receive her Master of Science degree in plant pathology from the University of Massachusetts in 1982.
 McCouch completed her PhD at Cornell University in 1990, where her research was supervised by Steven D. Tanksley.

 Career

 After receiving her PhD, McCouch worked with the International Rice Research Institute in the Philippines until 1995.
 She then joined the Cornell faculty in the departments of plant breeding and genetics, plant biology, biological statistics, and computational biology.

 Her research interests are in plant genetics, rice, evolution, plant genomics and population biology.

 Her research has identified the genetic mechanisms used by rice to survive long-term flooding, and the development of a new cultivar of red rice.

+In 2021, McCouch led the founding of the Center for Research on Programmable Plant Systems (CROPPS), a Science and Technology Center at Cornell University funded by the National Science Foundation.
+CROPPS was established as a partnership between Cornell, the University of Illinois Urbana-Champaign, the University of Arizona and the Boyce Thompson Institute.
+The Center enables the study of how plants perceive and react to their environments with the long-term objective of facilitating two-way communication with plants.